WaterDamageRestorationMarketinginIrvine

 Local SEO

-→Map pack defense, Google Business Profile optimization, fake-listing reporting, reviews, citation cleanup.
+→Map pack defense for the "water damage" searches in every city you cover, Google Business Profile optimization, fake-listing reporting, reviews, citation cleanup, city + service landing pages.
 The GBP is what fights off the fake-listing spam in your category.

 Web Design